-Vietnamese employees are entitled to paid sick leave.
-The maximum number of paid sick leave days within a year, calculated according to working days and excluding public holidays and weekends, is as follows:
+Sick leave covered by the Social Insurance Fund.
+Both Vietnamese employees and foreign national employees who are subject to compulsory health insurance contributions are entitled to paid sick leave, which is covered by the Social Insurance Fund.
+The maximum number of paid sick leave days within a year, calculated according to working days and excluding paid leave covered by the employer (such as public holidays, annual leave and paid personal leave), is as follows:

-- For employees working under normal working conditions: - 30 days if they have paid social insurance premiums for less than 15 years; - 40 days if they have paid social insurance premiums for between 15 years to up to 30 years; and - 60 days if they have paid social insurance premiums for 30 years or more. - For employees working in heavy, hazardous or toxic conditions, or occupations or jobs on the list promulgated by the Ministry of Labour and the Ministry of Health, or working regularly in specified regions: - 40 days if they have paid social insurance premiums for less than 15 years; - 50 days if they have paid social insurance premiums for between 15 years to up to 30 years; and - 70 days if they have paid social insurance premiums for 30 years or more.
+- For employees working under normal working conditions: - 30 days if they have paid social insurance premiums for less than 15 years; - 40 days if they have paid social insurance premiums for between 15 years to up to 30 years; and - 60 days if they have paid social insurance premiums for 30 years or more. - For employees working in heavy, hazardous or toxic conditions, or occupations or jobs on the list promulgated by the Ministry of Labour and the Ministry of Health, or working regularly in specified regions: - 40 days if they have paid social insurance premiums for less than 15 years;

+- 50 days if they have paid social insurance premiums for between 15 years to up to 30 years; and - 70 days if they have paid social insurance premiums for 30 years or more.